kologhacj/Rokot/README.md

 <h1>Documentation</h1>

-The computer part is written in Python
+The computer part is written on Python

 <b>Used Python libraries:</b>